 We can all agree that COVID-19 has changed the way we shop.
-Many consumers have been forced to adopt digital channels to shop online for essentials and a little more.
-Yet for some of us, the digital shopping affair started much earlier, the absence of the physical retail space during the pandemic has accelerated online retail.
+Many consumers have been forced to adopt digital channels to shop online for everything from essentials to luxury items.
+Even though for some of us, the digital shopping affair started much earlier, the absence of the physical retail space during the pandemic has accelerated online retail.

 Customer analytics is at the foundation of creating experiences that resonate with customers.
-It’s the art of using customer data to extract insight about the customer and improve experience.
+It’s the art of using customer data to extract actionable insights about the customers and improve their retail experience.
 Uses of customer analytics typically fall in three buckets –

 I believe there’s no better way to understand your customer than to put yourself in his/her shoes.
 One way to do this is by assuming the role of a mystery shopper and assessing your experience at each touchpoint.
 Identify what you liked or disliked through the purchase journey.
 Now, do a similar exercise with a competitor brand to see where you stand against them.
 In a way, what you would have done is to create a customer journey map for a single journey.
-However, this activity tends to get more complex as you try to map out journeys through multiple channels and touchpoints over a long period of time.
+However, this activity tends to get more complex as you try to map out journeys through multiple channels and touchpoints over a long period.
 It gets even more complex when you try to orchestrate these customer journey maps.
-That’s where customer journey analytics (CJA) comes into play.
+That’s where Customer Journey Analytics (CJA) comes into play.

 Because it’s a continuous process, I like to think of customer journey analysis as “a journey of journeys”.

 Even though they may sound similar, the two processes are very different from one another and work towards different goals.
 The most notable difference between the two lies with the customers themselves.